 Discuss the effect of temperature on resistivity

 In metals, the total number of free electrons is fixed.
-As the temperature increases, the amplitude of vibration of the atom increases.
+As the temperature increases, the amplitude of the vibration of the atom increases.
 The collisions of electrons with these atoms become more frequent.
 The relaxation time T decreases, hence the resistivity increases.

 In semiconductors, the relaxation time T does not change with temperature but the number density of free electrons increases exponentially with the increase in temperature.
 Hence the conductivity increases but resistivity decreases.

 The ionic conductor has both positive and negative ions as the charge carriers.
 As the temperature increases the electrostatic attraction between cations and anions decreases.
-Ions are freer to move and so the conductivity increase and resistivity decreases.
+Ions are freer to move and so the conductivity increase and resistivity decrease.

-As the temperature increases, inter-ionic attraction decreases, and also viscous forces decreases, the ions move more freely.
+As the temperature increases, inter-ionic attraction decreases, and also viscous forces decrease, the ions move more freely.
 Hence conductivity increases and resistivity increases and resistivity decrease.

 Why alloys are used for making standard resistors?